mediocregopher/blog.mediocregopher.com/_posts/2015-11-21-happy-trees.md

 occurs whose members are all greater than `FFFFFF`.
 This means that my strategy of repeating happifying until I get under `FFFFFF` doesn't work for any numbers which lead into that coil.

- All images linked to in this post are licensed under the [Do what the fuck you want to public license](http://www.wtfpl.net/txt/copying/).